Release History

 - Target: The object affected by the action (release, phase, task, or trigger).

 If a task ID is present, it links directly to the task.
-If unavailable (e.g., for attachments), an alternative message is shown.
+If unavailable (for example, for attachments), an alternative message is shown.

 - Time: The date and time when the event occurred.
 Use the arrow icon to sort in ascending or descending order.